Diamantina fracture zone

 The Diamantina fracture zone (DFZ, Diamantina zone) is an area of the south-eastern Indian Ocean seafloor, consisting of a range of ridges and trenches.
 It lies to the south of the mideastern Indian Ocean features of the Wharton Basin and Perth Basin, and to the south west of the Naturaliste Plateau.

+Scientists discovered a "whale necropolis" in the Diamantina fracture zone that includes both modern and fossil whale-fall groupings, which have been collecting in the area for at least 5.3 million years.

 Escarpment

 Being parallel to the Southeast Indian Ridge, the Diamantina fracture zone is not a true fracture zone in the sense used in plate tectonics, and includes an escarpment, separating two oceanic plateaus, being the southern border of the Broken Ridge Plateau.
 Its extension to the west is called the Diamantina Escarpment and the trench to the east of the escarpment the Diamantina Trench.
 All these features are mirrored by corresponding topography on the other side of the Southeast Indian Ridge.
 The Broken Ridge Plateau has separated at the ridge from the Kerguelen Plateau and these were components of the Earth's second largest characterised large igneous province by volume.
 This formed between 136 and 124 million years ago and covered more than 244000 km2.